Business Code of Practice

-The Company supports a number of initiatives to promote diversity within the property industry, including the Real Estate Balance initiative, the RICS Inclusive Employer Quality Mark and working with peer companies to promote diversity and equal opportunities.
-Further information on our people practices, including our learning and development strategies, can be found in the Corporate Responsibility section of our website.
+Further information on our people practices, including our learning and development strategies, can be found in the Responsibility section of our website.

 Capco’s Business Code of Practice sets out Capco’s strong and long-term commitment to high standards of ethics across the business.
 Ethics encompass and inform all aspects of Capco’s business through to our relationships with stakeholders, our attitude to the environment, the quality of the services and facilities we supply, how we interrelate within the communities in which we operate and our corporate reporting, together with our procurement and employment policies.
 A sound and well-developed code of business ethics is a prerequisite of a successful business and our aim is that it should be firmly embedded in the culture of Capco.

 It is Capco’s policy to conduct all of our business in an honest and ethical manner.

 We take a zero-tolerance approach to bribery and corruption, and fraud, and are committed to acting professionally, fairly and with integrity in all our business dealings and relationships wherever we operate and implementing and enforcing effective systems to counter bribery, corruption and fraud.
 No fines, penalties or settlements related to bribery or corruption were incurred by Capco during the most recent financial year.
 All Capco staff are required to complete anti-corruption and bribery training.

 We expect those who work with or for Capco to comply with their tax obligations.
 Capco does not tolerate, permit or allow any staff to engage in the facilitation of tax evasion or tax fraud by any of our customers, suppliers, other business partners, employees or contractors, anywhere in the world.